 Joe’s Cable Car closed on March 16, 2014, after Joe Obegi retired.
 The following morning a silent auction was held to sell decor, fixtures, and more to their loyal fanbase.

 The building was to be raised for an apartment complex.
 As of this writing in July 2021, the Joe’s Cable Car building and sign are still standing.

 I never had the opportunity to eat at this legendary establishment.
 My friend Caveman ate there on my behalf and wrote about it for the Burger Beast blog in 2010.

 Original Joe’s Cable Car Post on the Burger Beast Blog

-After walking 12 blocks (down Mission St.) I stumbled upon Joe’s Cable Car.
+July 31st, 2010 – After walking 12 blocks (down Mission Street) I stumbled upon Joe’s Cable Car Restaurant.
 As soon as I walked in, it smelled like meat and it felt like home.
-I was greeted by a butcher grinding chuck steak.
+I was greeted inside by a butcher grinding chuck steak.

-Joe’s grinds their burgers daily.
-The seating area is not very large but it’s filled with lights and pictures galore of previous customers.
+Joe’s grind their burgers daily.
+The seating area is small and filled with lights and pictures of previous customers.

 I gave the menu a once over (it’s filled with pictures) and decided to go with the Country Fresh Beef Steak (burger with a sunny side up egg and cheddar cheese) and some homestyle fries.